Modified Marrone-Treanor dissociation model: formulation and benchmarking for diatom/atom mixtures: Benchmarking against Direct Molecular Simulations

-In Figs.~\ref{fig:iso_n2_10k_combined_vs_dms} and \ref{fig:iso_n2_20k_combined_vs_dms} we compare CFD-MMT (dash-dotted lines) and DMS (continuous lines) results at reservoir temperatures $T = 10\,000 \, \mathrm{K}$ and $T = 20\,000 \, \mathrm{K}$ respectively.
+In Figs.~\ref{fig:iso_n2_10k_combined_vs_dms} and \ref{fig:iso_n2_20k_combined_vs_dms} we compare CFD-MMT (dotted lines) and DMS (continuous lines with symbols) results at reservoir temperatures $T = 10\,000 \, \mathrm{K}$ and $T = 20\,000 \, \mathrm{K}$ respectively.
 At both conditions, the CFD-MMT and DMS-derived $T_\mathrm{v}$ profiles rise together at almost equal rates from the initial value at $300 \, \mathrm{K}$.
 In the $10\,000 \, \mathrm{K}$-case this phase is seen to last about $2 \, \mathrm{\mu s}$, while in the $20\,000 \, \mathrm{K}$-case it is roughly $0.04 \, \mathrm{\mu s}$ long.
 The vibrational temperatures then level off at near-constant values somewhat below the respective heat bath temperatures.
 For the first case this $T_\mathrm{v}$-plateau lies only about $150 \, \mathrm{K}$ below $T = 10\,000 \, \mathrm{K}$, whereas for the second case the gap between $T = 20\,000 \, \mathrm{K}$ and $T_\mathrm{v}$ is closer to $2600 \, \mathrm{K}$, about ten times greater in relative terms.
 The observed gaps imply that during the simulated time neither of the two cases manages to attain thermal equilibrium.
-Instead, after the rapid early rise in $T_\mathrm{v}$, the mixture settles into a quasi-steady state (QSS) of slight thermal nonequilibrium for the remainder of simulated time.
+Instead, after the rapid early rise in $T_\mathrm{v}$, the mixture settles into a QSS dissociation regime with slight thermal nonequilibrium for the remainder of simulated time.